saulshanabrook/genetic-meta/README.md

 Framework for
 [genetic](http://www.github.com/saulshanabrook/genetic)
-which uses genetic algorithms to optomize the efficiency of other genetic algorithms.
+which uses genetic algorithms to optimize the efficiency of other genetic algorithms.

 ## License